Bartholomew county retired teachers association

 CHRISTMAS 2021!
 GIVE A GIFT OF SCHOOL SUPPLIES

-TO THE AFGAN CHILDREN AT CAMP ATTERBURY.
+TO THE AFGhAN CHILDREN AT CAMP ATTERBURY.

 Partnering with Beloved for School Supplies for Afghan children at Camp Atterbury 2021, BARTA is collecting school supplies for Afghan children who will starting school in the next few weeks.
 We are partnering with Beloved who takes supplies and makes them available to children who move into foster homes and school supplies for Afghan children.
 Supplies include general school material such as pencils, paper, folders, glue sticks, headphones and other school related supplies.
 Students will be going to local schools as well as surrounding areas.